1930 Marlton Pike E, Suite H-42 Cherry Hill, NJ 08003

 Ketamine infusions are initially more expensive than a typical doctor’s visit and medication copay.
 However, when you consider the financial toll of ongoing depression and how it affects your work and social functioning, as well as multiple office visits and ongoing medication costs, quickly being restored to a normal level of functioning is an excellent value and investment in yourself and your future happiness.

-While we cannot guarantee any reimbursement, some patients with “out of network” benefits are able to recoup a portion of their out of pocket expenses, and many insurers will cover the office visit and counseling.
 Payment is due at the time of treatment.
 We accept all major credit cards, personal checks, Venmo and cash.